 Disclaimer: Links in this article may be affiliate links.
 If you click on one of these affiliate links and make a purchase, the supplier of the product may give us a commission.
 This does not affect the price you pay and helps us create more great content.

-Sustainable furniture brands are an ethical alternative to fast furniture.
-This trend, like fast fashion, has seen furniture waste rise above 12 million tons per year and introduced toxic substances and unsustainable materials into our homes.
+Sustainable furniture brands offer an ethical alternative to fast furniture.
+In recent years, fast furniture has led to furniture waste rising above 12 million tons per year and introduced toxic substances and unsustainable materials into our homes.
+Like fast fashion, fast furniture is a significant risk to our planet, but by buying sustainable furniture you can do your bit to help save the environment.

 Below, we’ve listed 15 ethical furniture brands that use socially and environmentally sustainable practices and high-quality manufacturing methods, which enables them to create furniture that is good for the environment and can last for decades.